HGieselmann/HugoCreativeCoding/content/docs/02_Moving_Things.md

         transform.position = new Vector3(scaledSinus, transform.position.y, transform.position.z);
     }
 {{</highlight>}}
+Whichever way you choose.
+You should now have something like this happening.
+You can pat yourself on the back.
+All of this an important first step!
+{{< figure src="/img/MovingCuboids_Shifting_X.gif" title="Cuboids Shifting on the X Axis" width="50%">}}

 ### Rotation
 While scaling will be very similar to what we just did, rotation can be a little harder.
 But this is totally dependent on your needs.
 If you only need to rotate an object around an axis, rotation can be as simple as: